ShafferMichael/DataStructuredAlgoPython/README.md

-# Data Structures & Algorithms in Python
+# 🧠 Data Structures and Algorithms in Python

-_What is this for?_

-- This repo is for myself to learn DSA in python along with familarlizing myself with tools git offers
+Welcome to the `DataStructuredAlgoPython` repository!
+Here you will find solutions to problems from [algoexpert.com](https://www.algoexpert.com/) as well as templates for popular data structures and algorithms implemented in Python.

+## 💻 Solutions from algoexpert.com

+## 💻 Templates for various data strucutes and algorithms